saidaibrg/DimeNovels/docs/documentation.md

 My program expects the input to be mounted at the path specified in the `base_dir` variable.
 I made a shell script `mount.sh` that mounts the storage on `mnt`, and I set the `base_dir` to point to `mnt`, so that from the `code` directory I run `sudo sh mount.sh` to mount the storage if necessary, and then `python3 process.py` to run the script.
 This depends on "google drive ocamlfuse".
 On arch linux, this can be installed from the AUR with the package `google-drive-ocamlfuse-opam`.
 The `google-drive-ocamlfuse` package may also work, but did not work for me.

-If the storage is mounted a different way (e.g. using the system file browser), it's probably easiest to change `base_dir` to that location.
+If the storage is mounted a different way (e.g. using the system file browser), you should change `base_dir` to that location.

 You'll have to find out then where the system mounted the storage.

 As far as I know, the program should work equally well on Linux, MacOS, and Windows.